VictorRodriguez/FMV_tutorial/make_fmv.md

 First, follow our instructions to install [Clear Linux on bare metal](https://clearlinux.org/documentation/clear-linux/get-started/bare-metal-install/bare-metal-install.html#bare-metal-install)

-Once the bare metal installation and initial configuration are complete, you will have all you need to run this tutorial example
+Once the bare metal installation and initial configuration are complete, add the following bundle to your system:

+  * desktop-dev: This bundle contains the necessary development tools like gcc and perl

+To install the bundles, run the following command in your $HOME directory:

+# sudo swupd bundle-add desktop-dev

 ## Detect loop vectorization candidates